stefan-hoeck/idris2-digest/docs/Core.md

 with a reference's tag to modify the mutable reference in question.
 Type `Ref` is defined in `Core.Context`, the utilities described above in `Core.Core`.

+Of special importance is also function `wrapRef`: It safes the current value of a mutable reference, runs an action in `Core`, and writes the stored state back, even in face of an error.
+As it turns out, it is not always clear, when some parts of the global state are reset, and this function is one of the main reasons.

 ## Logging and Timings